Ferrari Challenge: Trofeo Pirelli: Gameplay

 Driving is less arcade style and more of a simulation.
 It has a driving experience that is somewhere between Gran Turismo and the Need for Speed games or Race Driver: Grid.
 All console versions support multiple control schemes, allowing the use of wireless Logitech racing wheels, while the Wii version can be played with the Wii Remote held sideways or the Wii Remote and Nunchuk, with steering handled by either the Wii Wheel or the D-pad for the former.

 The driving tutorial helps the player to get used to the driving experience.
 The player drives two laps around the Fiorano Circuit (Ferrari's real test track) with the Ferrari F430 Challenge car with professional race driver Tiff Needell talking and walking through the steps of how to get the most speed out of the F430.
 There are four main areas the tutorial focuses on: throttle control, use of brakes, apex accuracy, and race line accuracy.
 There is also a card-playing minigame that is accessible between races.

 The cars in the game range from road cars to GT production vehicles.
 The main car of the game is the F430 Challenge, which does not have to be unlocked and appears at the beginning.
 The other cars are unlocked by winning trophies with different cars or progressing through the Challenge mode of the game.
 Despite System 3's claims of over 50 Ferraris on disc, no one has ever found more than 22.
 The in-game tips actually mention the presence of only 22 cars.
 There are more included in the DLCs, but the idea of 50 cars is supported by the ability to have up to 64 cars in the Showroom feature of the game.

-Release
+Development and release

-Trofeo Pirelli was released in 2008 in the Western world on the Wii, PlayStation 3, PlayStation 2 and the Nintendo DS.
-Five years later, the PlayStation 3 version was made available to download in Korea.
+Trofeo Pirelli was released in Europe by distributor Koch Media on for PlayStation 3 and Nintendo DS on July 4, 2008, and for PlayStation 2 and Wii on September 12, 2008.
+Distributed by Activision, the game shipped in North America simultaneously for PlayStation 2, PlayStation 3, Nintendo DS, and Wii on August 26, 2008, and in Australia on August 28, 2008.
+A version for PlayStation Portable was initially developed alongside the other versions before being canceled one month prior to release.
+In 2013, the PlayStation 3 version was made available to download in Korea.